 This course emphasizes and supports the transition and transformation that each student will encounter during his or her First-Year Experience.
 This course is designed to help with practical "how-to" issues, rigorous engagement with college-level critical thinking, creative exploration of various topics, and a unique connection to St. Andrews University-pride of place and pride of self.
-Each class section is structured around matters essential not only for a student's transition from high school to college life but also to the transformation of a student's intellectual, academic, and social skills by the participation in a learning community of like-minded individuals that is known as the

-St. Andrews experience.
+Each class section is structured around matters essential not only for a student's transition from high school to college life but also to the transformation of a student's intellectual, academic, and social skills by the participation in a learning community of like-minded individuals that is known as the St. Andrews experience.
 Required of all students.
 Students are not permitted to withdraw from this course.
-Offered at the Charlotte campus for students with less than 12 transfer credits.

-SAGE 230 Human Thought and Culture I: Ancient to Medieval
+SAGE 230 Human Thought and Culture I: Ancient to Medieval 3 credits

 This course begins an interdisciplinary survey of Western civilization in its global context.
 We will examine the variety of ways literate humans have grasped the human tasks of governance, moral obligation, artistic expression, and relationship to transcendence from our beginnings to the medieval period.
 Our purpose will be to appreciate the commonality and diversity among various cultures in their own terms and to respond critically to them.
 Communication and critical thinking skills continue to be emphasized: formal writing, research strategies, discussion, argumentation, and analysis.
 Prerequisite: Sophomore standing; Required of all students.
 Students are not permitted to withdraw from this course.
-Offered annually in the Fall semester, Offered at the Charlotte campus with no prerequisites.
+Offered annually in the Fall semester.